twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-on-basic-meditation%zh.rst

 With ānāpāna you should not stop it again, and breathe it again, should not breathe strongly, and then lightly (i.e., breathe in the constant way).
 Here the machine will teach you how to breathe (There is a recording machine with The-inn breathing system, during the sitting is playing a record of the breathing sound, and the yogi’s try to breathe according to the sound.)
 You have to breathe equally according to the machine.
 This is referring to yogis who can follow it.
 For older yogis who can’t breathe according to the machine can breathe stronger with one’s own ability.
 You all note it carefully.
 Later you’ll say I can’t breathe according to the machine.

 It doesn’t mean you have to follow the machine exactly.
 It will be better if you can breathe according to the rate of the machine.
 Even though you can breathe it, but you don’t follow it, and it will be a mistake (i.e., miss the benefit of results which is overcoming pain, and go into samādhi).
 Older people, and some who have heart disease (problems) breathe with one’s good breathing, but must have acceleration (power, and force), and in accordance with the rules (as mentioned all above).
 You should breathe more than ordinary breathing (i.e., once or twice more).
 If you can breathe in accordance with the machine, it should be the same as it.
-In the beginning, it’s not used to this mind of breathing that it becomes tired or tight in the chest, because the lungs’ area is not opening up, or you are used to the normal slow breathing.
+In the beginning, it’s not used to this kind of breathing that it becomes tired or tight in the chest, because the lungs’ area is not opening up, or you are used to the normal slow breathing.
 With a little strong breathing the lungs’ area opens up, and it becomes tired and tight.
 Without concern about it, and if you continue to breathe regularly, the lungs’ area opens up, and blood circulation becomes good even if it is possible to treat the disease.
 If you can breathe in accordance with the machine it is better.
 If you can’t do it with one’s own breathing rate the long breaths, and short breaths have to be in equal lengths, slow breathing, and fast breathing have to be right, strong breathing, and soft breathing have to be right, etc.

 Its meaning is breathing rhythmically with constancy (without any changes, and it is important).
 Sometimes the breath is long and short, strong and weak, and there is a pause when breathing. ??)
 In this case, it doesn’t develop samādhi.
 Weak and strong, slow and fast have to be right.
 Later, pain (vedanā) will give you the answer.
 If vedanā arises, your own original meditation object is unreliable (i.e., other methods as mentioned above).
 Unreliable doesn’t mean these methods are wrong—Later you’ll understand them.
 Still not practicing, you don’t know the answer yet.
 The answer will come out during the practice.